twonds/show_and_tell/README.md

-# show_and_tell
+# Show and Tell
 Create interactive command line demos and documentation